wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-show-user-emails/includes/8-exercise-page-users-email.md

 ## Run your app

-You've extended your app to show a user's emails by using Microsoft Graph in pages of 10 and let them navigate between the paged data.
+You've extended your app to show a user's emails by using Microsoft Graph in batches of 10 pages and let them navigate between the paged data.
 Let's run the app locally.

 1. Preview the web app by executing the following command in the terminal.